The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 Where: Online

-Read more: the Saga of Harry Potter love not only children but also their parents.
-And now all your family can enroll in the school of magic Hogwarts and choose a faculty — Gryffindor, Slytherin or any of the other four.
-Most courses, such as protecting against the dark arts and potions, only good for entertainment, but there are useful items such as, astronomy, the teaching of which is built on a scientific basis.
+Read more: the Saga of Harry Potter love not only children but also parents.
+Now they have the opportunity for family to enroll in the school of magic Hogwarts and any of the four faculties, e.g. Gryffindor, Slytherin.
+Most courses, such as protecting against the dark arts and potions, are for entertainment purposes only.
+But there are useful items.
+For example, the astronomy, the teaching of which is built on a scientific basis.

 To start training in a school of magic here.